lf2a/My-Learning-Path/overview_api.md

 Therefore, remote APIs are useful in maintaining the object abstraction in object-oriented programming; a method call, executed locally on a proxy object, invokes the corresponding method on the remote object, using the remoting protocol, and acquires the result to be used locally as a return value.

-A modification on the proxy object also will result in a corresponding modification on the remote object.

 ### Web APIs

 Web APIs are the defined interfaces through which interactions happen between an enterprise and applications that use its assets, which also is a Service Level Agreement (SLA) to specify the functional provider and expose the service path or URL for its API users.
 An API approach is an architectural approach that revolves around providing a program interface to a set of services to different applications serving different types of consumers.